How To Prevent And

-Kids can experience the same kinds of automatic negative thoughts (ANTs) that adults do, but they might not know how to recognize them.
+Kids can experience the same kinds of automatic negative thoughts (ANTs) as adults, but they might not know how to recognize them.
 For example, kids may take things very personally or assume they know what another person is thinking.
 This guide will help you learn how to recognize ANTs in yourself and your child so that you can start working on overcoming them together!

 To help your child recognize the signs of ANTs:

-- If you notice your child has been thinking negatively about something that happened during the day, ask them why they think this way?
+- If your child has been thinking negatively about something that happened during the day, ask them why they think this way.
 Are there other ways to look at this situation?
 What would make them feel better?
 If it’s something you can’t change right away–like being late for an appointment–what do they need from you right now?

 - If your child says they are feeling anxious or depressed, ask them if they want to talk about it.
-If they say no, just let them know that you’re there if they want to talk.
+If they say no, tell them you’re there if they want to talk.

 Taking things very personally

 This is a big one.
 If you’re the kind of person who takes things personally, then it’s likely that you’ve experienced some form of anxiety at some point in your life.